sweetlapeet/BingAds-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 Responsive Search Ad,Active,,-1111,ParentCampaignNameGoesHere,AdGroupNameHere,ClientIdGoesHere,,False,,,,http://www.contoso.com/womenshoesale,http://mobile.contoso.com/womenshoesale,,{_promoCode}=PROMO1; {_season}=summer,"[{""text"":""Find New Customers & Increase Sales!"",""pinnedField"":""Description1""},{""text"":""Start Advertising on Contoso Today.""}]",seattle,shoe sale,,"[{""text"":""Contoso"",""pinnedField"":""Headline1""},{""text"":""Quick & Easy Setup""},{""text"":""Seamless Integration""}]"
 ```

-If you are using the [Bing Ads SDKs](../guides/client-libraries.md) for .NET, Java, or Python, you can save time using the [BulkServiceManager](../guides/sdk-bulk-service-manager.md) to upload and download the *BulkResponsiveSearchAd* class (coming soon), instead of calling the service operations directly and writing custom code to parse each field in the bulk file.
+If you are using the [Bing Ads SDKs](../guides/client-libraries.md) for .NET, Java, or Python, you can save time using the [BulkServiceManager](../guides/sdk-bulk-service-manager.md) to upload and download the *BulkResponsiveSearchAd* class, instead of calling the service operations directly and writing custom code to parse each field in the bulk file.

 ```csharp
 var uploadEntities = new List<BulkEntity>();